HuNavSim: A ROS 2 Human Navigation Simulator for Benchmarking Human-Aware Robot Navigation: Human Navigation Simulator (HuNavSim)

 An interesting feature is that all these behaviors are controlled by behavior trees \cite{behavior_trees}.
-They allow to efficiently structure the switching between the different tasks or actions of the autonomous agents.
-Moreover, they are easily programmable and new behaviors can be added or modified effortlessly.
-Particularly, we use the engine \textit{BehaviorTree.CPP}\footnote{\url{https://github.com/BehaviorTree/BehaviorTree.CPP}} for behavior creation/edition.
+They make possible efficient structuring of the switching between the different tasks or actions of the autonomous agents.
+Moreover, they are easily programmable, and new behaviors can be added or modified with minimal effort.
+We use the engine \textit{BehaviorTree.CPP}\footnote{\url{https://github.com/BehaviorTree/BehaviorTree.CPP}} for behavior creation and editing.